 Screening for MRSA

 Many people carry MRSA on their skin or in their nose.
-If the NHS hospital can find out if you are carrying MRSA before you go in, it can use a simple treatment to get rid of as much of the bacteria as possible.
+If the hospital can find out if you are carrying MRSA before you go in, it can use a simple treatment to get rid of as much of the bacteria as possible.
 This means that there is a much smaller chance of you getting an MRSA infection or passing MRSA on to another patient.

 How will I be screened for MRSA?

-NHS staff can find out if you are carrying MRSA by taking a sample of bacteria using a swab.
+Healthcare providers can find out if you are carrying MRSA by taking a sample of bacteria using a swab.
 A swab is a cotton bud that is placed on the area of skin to be tested.
 Swabs may be taken from different places, like the inside of your nose, your armpit or your groin.
 Swabbing is painless and only takes a few seconds.

 When and where will I be screened for MRSA?